weakish/docs-en/views/leanengine_cli.md

       2019-11-20 17:17:23  Deploy finished: 1 instances deployed
 ```

-The command will return 30 entities by default, with the latest ones on the bottom.
+The command will return 30 entries by default, with the latest ones on the bottom.

-You can specify the amount of entities returned by using the `-l` option.
-For example, to return the latest 100 entities:
+You can specify the number of entries returned by using the `-l` option.
+For example, to return the latest 100 entries:

 ```sh
 $ lean logs -l 100